Parameter-Efficient Fine-Tuning for Pre-Trained Vision Models: A Survey and Benchmark: Methodology

-\paragraph{Parameter Analysis.} To accurately calculate the number of trainable parameters, we select a specific, representative work for each taxonomy, as shown in Tab.~\ref{tab:parameter}.
-It is observed that BitFit has the smallest number of trainable parameters since it only updates the bias terms in PVMs.
-In contrast, LST has the largest trainable parameters due to its parallel subnetwork, but it can achieve memory efficient.
-Optimization of the subnetwork structure may be crucial in the future.
-Additionally, AdaptFormer, PATT, and LoRA share similar parameter magnitudes, as they all inject comparable structures into each Transformer layer.
-VPT-Deep has a slightly higher parameter count than BitFit.
-In practical applications, compared to full fine-tuning, these methods possess only 0.05\% to 10\% of the trainable parameter, yet they achieve comparable or even better performance on downstream tasks.
+To precisely compute the number of trainable parameters, we select a representative work from each taxonomy, as summarized in Table~\ref{tab:parameter}.
+In particular, BitFit exhibits the smallest number of trainable parameters since it updates only the bias terms within the PVMs.
+In contrast, LST demonstrates the largest number of trainable parameters due to its parallel subnetwork design, although it remains memory-efficient.
+This highlights the potential importance of optimizing subnetwork structures in future research.
+Furthermore, adaptFormer, PATT, and LoRA exhibit comparable parameter magnitudes, as they all integrate similar structural modifications into each transformer layer.
+Meanwhile, VPT-Deep maintains a slightly higher parameter count than BitFit.
+In practical applications, these methods require only 0.05\% to 10\% of the trainable parameters compared to full fine-tuning, yet they deliver comparable or even superior performance in downstream tasks.